 Follow these graphic design tips for effective flyers to make them more exciting and never be in fear of producing a dull design again:

 - Color is your new best friend.
 A palette of complementary bold tones, like the hot pink, sunny yellows, and sea blues used in this eye-catching photo flyer, can conjure up summer days (perfect for festivals and BBQ events).
 On the other hand, a pop of neon can add a masculine, sporty edge to black-and-white designs.

 - Balance a trio of bold elements.
-Create a balanced team of one striking photo, one attention-grabbing header (in a legible but bold slab typeface), and one colored element (such as the triangle pattern used on this photo flyer template).
+Create a balanced team of one striking photo, one attention-grabbing header (in a legible but bold slab typeface), and one colored element (such as the colored icons on this web design business flyer template).
 Avoid overcrowding by sticking to this three-element rule.
 It’s pleasing to the eye and will be eye-catching without becoming an eyesore.

 - Make your design optimistic and fun.
 Don’t allow the flyer to be too serious.
 Even if you want to bring in a corporate element, you’ve still got scope to make something look witty or even a bit childish.
 You want people to pick up your flyer and hang onto it.
 They’ll be more likely to do this if the design makes them feel good.

 5. Bring Tech Appeal to Your Design